tbnobody/OpenDTU/README.md

 **TSUN compatibility remark:**
 Compatibility with OpenDTU is most likly related to the serial number of the inverter.
 Current findings indicate that TSUN inverters with a serial number starting with "11" are supported, whereby inverters with a serial number starting with "10" are not.

+**Hoymiles HMS-xxxx-xT-NA compatibility remark:**
+Currently it seems not to be possible to change the communication frequency of the "-NA" inverters.
+Please set the communication freuqency to 915MHz to get these inverters working.

 ## Features for end users

 * Read live data from inverter